“I knew enough to do more than I did.”

 The Cost of Complicity

 Racism is a tragically persistent case in point of the Christian call to seek positive peace.
-RAAN’s mission includes mutually beneficial engagement between the Reformed and African-American theological traditions.
+The Witness’s mission includes mutually beneficial engagement between the Reformed and African-American theological traditions.
 This naturally includes addressing the historical fact of the isolation between the two, enabled by the complicity of white American Christians in racialized divisions among believers.
 As with most social problems within and without the church, individual repentance may be necessary, but it is not sufficient to bring about a just solution.
 For Tisby, tackling this particular example of complicity maintains a high priority for the sake of the Gospel.